 For the Diploma in Public Service Interpreting, students are required to complete 21 credits.
+Further requirements are applicable for international certification.
+Contact the Jamaican Language Unit at 970-2953 for details.

 LEVEL ONE LEVEL TWO LEVEL THREE LING1401 LING1402 LING2810 LING2811 LING2920 LING3909 LING3912